alirezapsh/Hybrid-CKD-Prediction-Model/README.md

 Addressing the challenges of small sample sizes and missing values in medical datasets, our framework integrates three key components:
 1.  **Layer 1: Self-Supervised Contrastive Learning (SSCL):** Learns robust semantic representations from unlabeled data using tabular augmentation and InfoNCE loss.
 2.  **Layer 2: Transformer Architecture:** Captures complex, non-linear, and long-range dependencies between clinical features using Multi-Head Attention.
-3.  **Layer 3: Metaheuristic Algortithm:** A meta-heuristic algorithm used to automatically fine-tune the hyperparameters of the deep learning models.
+3.  **Layer 3: Metaheuristic Algortithm:** Meta-heuristic algorithms used to automatically fine-tune the hyperparameters of the deep learning models.

 ## Dataset